cristoper/jquery-KivaSort/README.md

 });
 ```

-Also check out the "Using Cached Data" example (on the [examples page](http://cristoper.github.io/jquery-KivaSort/)).
+For a demonstration, look at the "Using Cached Data" example (on the [examples page](http://cristoper.github.io/jquery-KivaSort/)) or the table on [KivaSort.org](http://kivasort.org/).

 ### Reload a KivaSort Table